ffancheng/git-tutorial/0-installation.md

 $ git config --global user.email "Your.Name@email.com"
 {% endhighlight %}

+DO NOT copy the `$` for the command.
 Note that you need to replace "Your name" with your own information.
 Please use the same email address you used for your GitHub account.

 ## Notes